Chevrolet Bolt EUV Incentives

 About Chevrolet Bolt EUV

-The 2023 Chevy Bolt EUV gets notable changes over the inaugural 2022 Chevy Bolt EUV, namely a new Redline Edition and limited expansion of Super Cruise driving coverage.
+The 2023 Chevy Bolt EUV received notable changes over the inaugural 2022 Chevy Bolt EUV, namely a new Redline Edition and limited expansion of Super Cruise driving coverage.

 Value-wise, though, the Bolt EUV qualifies for the full EV tax credit of up to $7,500.
 Notably, the 2023 Bolt EUV received a price increase in January of $600.

-Furthermore, in December Kelley Blue Book voted the 2023 Bolt EUV as the best new EV priced under $35,000.
+Furthermore, December as year ago, Kelley Blue Book voted the 2023 Bolt EUV as the best new EV priced under $35,000.

-The Chevy Bolt EV and Chevy Bolt EUV currently serve as GM’s entry-level all-electric vehicles, offering zero local emissions and surprising practicality, all at an affordable price point.
-While The General initially confirmed that production of the Bolt EV and Bolt EUV will officially come to an end later this year, GM CEO Mary Barra confirmed during a Q2 2023 earnings report presentation that a next-generation Chevy Bolt is on the way after all.
+The Chevy Bolt EV and Bolt EUV served as GM’s entry-level all-electric vehicles, offering zero local emissions and surprising practicality, all at an affordable price point.
+As a result, GM CEO Mary Barra confirmed during a Q2 2023 earnings report presentation that a next-generation Chevy Bolt is on the way after all.
 The automaker plans on “updating the vehicle with Ultium and Ultifi technologies,” Barra said during the earnings call, though the next-gen Chevy Bolt won’t be a clean-sheet redesign.

 It will, however, incorporate advance technology, using, for example, LFP battery cells, or lithium iron phosphate, instead of the nickel-cobalt-manganese-aluminum (NCMA) chemistry currently utilized by GM’s Ultium battery cells.
 The new LFP batteries will help the automaker save billions of dollars in capital and engineering expenses.